Suggested links

 K2/Spice Addiction

-A class of lab-made synthetic chemicals, K2/Spice is commonly abused for its powerful feelings of relaxation and euphoria, similar to that of marijuana.
+A class of lab-made synthetic chemicals, K2/Spice is commonly abused for its powerful feelings of relaxation and euphoria, similar to marijuana.
 However, K2/spice is created to have much stronger effects than marijuana and comes with dangerous, even fatal, side effects.

 Battling addiction and ready for treatment?
 Find Treatment Now